 Any image on the board can be replaced without affecting other objects on the canvas.
 To update an image, take the following steps:

-1. Select the image you want to change, click Replace image and choose the source of a new image in the context menu - Replace from board, Upload from device, or Upload via URL.
+1. Select the image you want to change, click Replace image and choose the source of a new image.
+If you choose Replace from board, you will be suggested to pick another image on the board.
+You can also Upload from device or Upload via URL

 Replacing an image from the device

 There is no need to use third-party software to crop images, as Miro has a tool for it.
-Double click the image or choose Crop icon in the context menu.
+Double click the image or choose Crop on the context menu.